 In the current environment, with Coronavirus taking control from us in so many aspects of our lives, we’re all learning to find the positives in situations.
 I’ve found some encouraging statistics around our diesel consumption reduction.
-Based on data generated just before the country went into lockdown, it’s another contribution to Clean Air’s battle to reduce our carbon footprint and become carbon neutral by 2023.
+Based on data generated just before the country went into lockdown, it’s another contribution to Clean Air’s battle to reduce our carbon footprint.

 The broken van opportunity